 The property owner or possessor is liable for injuries incurred by guests due to unmitigated hazards on the property.

 What can I recover compensation for after a West Palm Beach bus accident?

-In Florida, individuals whom a bus accident injured can recover both economic and non-economic damages.
+In Florida, individuals who have a bus accident injury can recover both economic and non-economic damages.
 You can use the court system to seek compensation from the at-fault party for both the expenses and the quality-of-life impacts you incurred in your accident.

 Bus accident claimants often recover compensation for impacts and expenses such as:

 - The cost of medical treatment, including emergency treatment, ambulance transport, diagnostic testing, hospitalization, physician and surgical services, prescription medication, physical therapy and rehabilitation, and the provision of assistive devices such as crutches or a wheelchair.

 - Lost wages if you are too injured to work or you have to miss work to attend an injury-related appointment.

 - Loss of future earning capacity if your injury results in permanent disabilities and you are no longer able to earn in the same capacity as you did before the accident.

 - Property damage that was incurred by you as a result of the accident.

 - Emotional distress.